 There is much more to Terranea than meets the aesthetic eye.
-Underneath the resort’s obvious beauty lies a model for green and sustainable resort development.
+Underneath the resort’s obvious beauty lies a model for green and eco-friendly resort development.
 Terranea exemplifies how development and sound environmental stewardship can work collectively to achieve something remarkable.

 Forty-five non-native, mature trees left behind on the Marineland complex were saved by Terranea.
 First they were meticulously boxed and moved to an on-premises nursery.
 Then they were strategically integrated into Terranea’s overall layout, becoming key focal points of the resort.
 The four magnificent, 30-foot coral trees standing proudly at each corner of the resort’s courtyard entrance are among these arboreal survivors.